scferro/franka_human_interaction/README.md

 # franka_human_interaction

-Contains a set of ROS 2 Packages to control the Franka Emika Panda during human-robot interactions.
+The repo contains a set of ROS 2 Packages to control the Franka Emika Panda during two different human-robot interaction scenarios.

+## Human-Robot Interactions with Vision-Language-Action Model

+The goal of this section of the project is to develop a system for training the robot to complete multi step tasks based on human demonstration and instruction.
+This portion of the prject is still under development.

 ## Block Sorting with Online Human Feedback